 Brooklyn is a very affordable district in which to stay, you’ll find some decent hostels and hotels, and there are plenty of apartment rentals too that are very affordable, especially if you’re traveling as a group.

-The William Vale this 5 star luxury hotel with a 19 m rooftop swimming pool and an award winning chef overseeing the dining options on offer.
+The William Vale a 5-star luxury hotel in Williamsburg, with a 19 m rooftop swimming pool and an award-winning chef overseeing the dining options on offer.
+It’s close proximity to the Barclays Center, Brooklyn Museum, John F. Kennedy International Airport, East River Ferry stop, and the Bedford Avenue Subway Station (L Train).

 6. Chelsea and The Meatpacking District, best area to stay in New York for nightlife